SmarterApp/AP_IMRT_ItemSearchService/documentation/general_search_api.md

 Searches the imrt item bank for items.
 Results are paged by default with a max page size of 1000 results.
 Due to the size of search configurations searches leverage a POST.

-The values within each filter is "OR"ed with each filter being "AND"ed together.
+The values within each filter are "OR"ed with each filter being "AND"ed together.
 In the "Request Body" section below there is a discription of how this would work.

 **All properties are required in requests**